From mice to livestock: Exploring the potential of the gut-microbiome-brain axis regulation in animal production

 Symposium funded by the NRN-LCEE Research Development Fund

-Over the past decade, a growing body of literature has demonstrated that the gut-brain axis (the bidirectional communication between the microbiome within the digestive tract and the brain) plays a key role in the normal neurodevelopment and behaviour of rodent models and in human subjects.
+Over the past decade, a growing body of literature has demonstrated that the gut-microbiome- brain axis plays a key role in the normal neurodevelopment and behaviour of rodent models and in human subjects.
 Changes in the microbiota community structure have been associated with negative health outcomes, such as nutrition/metabolic related disorders and immune-mediated diseases.
-Additionally, the microbiota and its metabolites are likely to be involved in modulating behaviors and brain processes, including stress responsiveness, pain modulation and ingestive behavior.
+Additionally, the microbiota and its metabolites are likely to be involved in modulating behaviours and brain processes, including stress responsiveness, pain modulation and intake behaviour.
 This raises the potential of targeting this system in other species, such as in livestock animals, in order to develop novel ways to modulate animal stress-susceptibility and feeding behaviour, and hence improving animal health, welfare and productivity.

-The aim of this two-day symposium is to bring together experts on the fields of nutrition, microbiology, animal behaviour and neuroscience to:
+The aim of this two-day symposium is to bring together experts on the fields of human and animal nutrition, microbiology, behaviour and neurobiology to:

-- Share state-of-the art research on the microbiome-gut-brain axis.
+- Share state-of-the art research on the gut-microbiome-brain axis.

 - Generate dialogue and facilitate greater research collaboration across disciplines, sectors, research institutes and countries.